kaagard1/Capstone-Project-Cart-Abandonment/README.md

 ## Solution to the Problem

 Our group used data from google_analytics.csv, orders.csv, visit_plan.csv, customer.csv, cutoff_times.csv, operating_hours.csv, and material.csv to create a combined table.
-Using this combined dataset, we identified 50,910 purchase windows and found that 14.8% of these windows resulted in abandoned carts.
+Using this combined dataset, we identified purchase windows and calculated an abandonment rate.

 Using a comparison of means to examine how frequently different behaviors occurred within a purchase window, we found that events such as viewing items and searching for items occurred more frequently in abandoned carts than in non-abandoned carts.